yozehariando/ObsF-Demo/src/index.md

         if (state.userGeoMap?.highlightSequence) {
             state.userGeoMap.highlightSequence(sequenceId, isHovering); // Geo map might use its own hover style }
-         // Highlight in Reference Map if needed
-         // if (state.mapComponent?.highlightPointById) {
-         //    state.mapComponent.highlightPointById(sequenceId, isHovering);
-         // }
    }

-  // --- Add hover listeners ---

-  // For Main UMAP (Scatter Plot) - rely on its internal mouseover/out + crossHighlight
-  // We set the crossHighlight function earlier in setupCrossHighlighting

-  // For Geo Map - rely on its internal mouseover/out + crossHighlight (if callback set)
-  // Or use the direct listeners added in setupCrossHighlighting

   // For Details Panel items (ensure listeners are added after items are created)